GimbalDiffusion: Gravity-Aware Camera Control for Video Generation: Related Work

 In text-to-video synthesis, AC3D~\cite{bahmani2025ac3d} allows user-defined camera trajectories but conditions motion relative to the first frame only, leaving global rotational and translational ambiguities unresolved.
 Similarly, Li \emph{et al.}~\cite{li2025cameras} manipulate positional encodings to control viewpoint changes, yet still lack a consistent absolute reference such as gravity.
+Concurrent with our work, UCPE~\cite{zhang2025unifiedcamerapositionalencoding} extends positional encodings to encode a latitude up map.
+However, its data generation is complex and requires matching 360\degree{} videos with rotations extracted from a secondary dataset.
+It also cannot handle extreme camera angles (see \cref{fig:extreme-rotation}).

-These works underscore the need for representations that enable precise, absolute camera control and scalable trajectory generation across space and time.
-Our approach addresses this gap by aligning camera orientation with gravity and anchoring motion within a consistent world frame, advancing controllable text-to-video synthesis.
+These works underscore the need for precise, absolute camera control that remains robust under extreme rotations.
+Our approach addresses this gap by aligning camera orientation with gravity and anchoring motion within a consistent world frame, allowing extreme camera rotations in text-to-video synthesis.

+\myparagraph{Panorama video generation methods} \cite{wang2024360dvd,xia2025panowan,zhang2025panflow} adapt video generation backbones for the task of generating 360\degree{} equirectangular videos.
+In addition to text, they can be conditioned on an input image~\cite{wang2024360dvd,zhang2025panflow}, optical flow~\cite{wang2024360dvd} and derotated flow~\cite{zhang2025panflow}.
+While gravity-aligned camera control can be achieved by cropping the desired field of view out of the generated panorama, this comes with several disadvantages: 1) most of the panorama pixels are discarded, resulting in severe resolution degradation; 2) the desired concepts described in the prompt can be cropped out and thus not appear in the video; and 3) current text-conditioned methods~\cite{xia2025panowan,wang2024360dvd} do not provide control over camera translation.
+We demonstrate these downsides in the supplementary material.

 \myparagraph{Camera pose estimation.}